Italy Landmarks

 Leaning tower of PisaLeaning Tower of Pisa

-The famous Leaning Tower is in fact the city cathedral's bell tower, in Italian called 'campanile'.
+The famous Leaning Tower is in fact Pisa Cathedral's bell tower, in Italian called 'campanile'.
 The tower was constructed in 1173 but the structure was miscalculated and built on not so solid ground, so the tower began leaning early on!

 It is said that Italian scientist Galileo Galilei used the tower for various gravity experiments, such as dropping various objects from the top of the tower.

-The tower is only about 56 m/ 183 ft metres tall while the tower's tilt is actually more than 4.3 m/ 14 ft, when measured.
+The tower is only about 56 m/ 183 ft tall while the tower's tilt is actually more than 4.3 m/ 14 ft, when measured.
 Meaning the top is leaning over so much the towner seems to fall.
+The place where to Cathedral (duomo) stands is called Piazza dei Miracoli which means Square of Miracles, and is an UNESCO Heritage Site.

 4. Italy Landmarks: